We have had a Hot Tub for 30+ years. Read lots of articles, bought lots of

 may be iron.
 An easy test for iron - 1/2 bucket of water add 1/4-1/2 cup bleach, leave

-overnight.
 Bleach will oxidize the iron, leaving clearer water.
+You can also test with

 Only use liquid chemicals.
 Powdered chemicals will eventually make the water cloudy